IoT-gamer/flutter_face_tracking_excercise_app/README.md

 This outlier filtering improves model prediction accuracy and ensures higher quality training data by smoothing out erratic movements or tracking errors.

+### Frequency Analysis

+The app uses Fast Fourier Transform (FFT) to analyze the frequency patterns in face movements:

+- **Implementation**: Uses the `fftea` package to compute FFT on filtered coordinate data
+- **Processing**: FFT is performed on the x-coordinates after outlier removal
+- **Performance**: Computations are offloaded to an isolate to maintain UI responsiveness
+- **Visualization**: Shows dominant frequency, frequency spectrum, and equivalent steps per minute
+- **Typical Values**: Normal walking is typically in the 1.5-2.5 Hz range (90-150 steps/min)

+The frequency analysis is particularly useful for:
+- Quantifying rhythmic activities like walking and running
+- Comparing exercise intensity across sessions
+- Detecting changes in movement patterns that may not be visually apparent

 ## Data Storage Location

 The data is stored in the device's local storage.
 The app uses the `path_provider` package to determine the correct directory for saving files.